 The message reads: Your filters are forwarding some of your email to [email address].
 Options are to review the settings and a link to information about the notification.

 Users who do not get the notification message just yet can verify their filtering settings manually instead.
-A click on the settings button at the top and the selection of Mail Settings opens the preferences.
+A click on the preferences icon in the top right corner, and the selection of Settings from the context menu that opens up loads the options.

 A click on Filters opens the filtered mail listing.
 You can review all filters that are currently configured right there.
 These filters can be modified or deleted if need be.